 Thus, the efficiency of the considered information reconciliation with LDPC code can be represented as

-where $R=1-m/n$ is a rate of the given LDPC code.
-The importance of the efficiency $f$ is based on a fact that the value of disclosed information have to be removed from the key in the stage of privacy amplification.
+where $R=1-m/n$ is the rate of a given LDPC code.
+The importance of the efficiency $f$ is based on the fact that the value of disclosed information has to be removed from the key in the stage of privacy amplification.
 We also note that the efficiency larger than unity does not guarantee successful decoding.
 In fact, it depends on the specific parity-check matrix, the maximal number of iteration in decoding procedure and other factors.